supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L11_Enable_Dynamic_Configuration_and_Feature_Flags.md

 ## Lab objectives

-After you complete this lab, you will be able to:
+In this lab, you will perform:

-- Enable dynamic configuration
+- Enabling dynamic configuration
-- Manage feature flags
+- Managing feature flags

 ## Estimated time: 60 minutes